View Your Budget (Gain Access to Breago)

 Request Additional Funding

-Contact Philip Smith to request a copy of the “Funding Request” form.
+Contact John McGrath to request a copy of the “Funding Request” form.
 If the funds will be spent on a new program, project or initiative, the Cabinet Member that will be responsible should submit the form.
 Cabinet Members should be very detailed and specific in describing the initiative, how it fits in with the College’s Strategic Goals and how to measure the initiative’s success.
 Financial resources are limited and we stress that you should identify potential revenue sources or reallocation possibilities to fund the initiative if possible.

 The Budget Office determines due dates for funding requests for on an annual basis.
 Generally, both types of requests are due to the Budget Office by October for consideration at the November Cabinet Meeting, or by April for consideration at the May Cabinet Meeting.